Section 80CCD 1B of Income Tax

 Final Words

-Safeguard Your Health With Tata AIG Health Insurance Plan
+Safeguard Your Health With TATA AIG Health Insurance Plan

 With these benefits, you can feel confident that you and your family are well-protected.
 Moreover, you can also claim tax deductions under Section 80D of the Income Tax Act, making it a smart financial choice.